davidholbrook/portfolio/src/work/Bellagala/Bellagala.md

 ## In Summary

 I relish my time there in introducing new and fresh ideas for the company such as using Git and Bitbucket for backing up code, Using design and type fundamentals to create stable and sound design decisions, while working within the brand system of the company, as well introducing new concepts such as design systems and SVG animations.
-Bellagala was a great company to work for filled with great people and great working ideas, and I learned a great deal while working there and I am ready to apply it to your company next.
+Bellagala was a company to work for filled with great people and great working ideas, and I learned a great deal while working at there and it has allowed me to become a better developer because of it.